-The Jewish Federations of North America (JFNA) represents 146 Jewish Federations and over 300 Network communities, which raise and distribute more than $3 billion annually and through planned giving and endowment programs to support social welfare, social services and educational needs.
-Federations’ fundamental mission – to build thriving Jewish communities – relates both to local and continental concerns and to Jewish communities overseas and, of course, the Jewish state itself.
+The Jewish Federations of North America (“JFNA”): The Jewish Federations of North America represents 146 Jewish Federations and over 300 Network communities, which raise and distribute more than $3 billion annually for social welfare, social services, and educational needs.
+The Jewish Federation system, collectively among the top 10 charities on the continent, builds and sustains flourishing Jewish communities in North America and protects and enhances the well-being of the State of Israel and the Jewish people worldwide.

 JFNA has identified the enhancement of Professional Leadership as critical to their strategy of helping Federations to build flourishing Jewish Communities.
 By identifying excellence in recruiting and professional development as fundamental to Federation's success, JFNA seeks to elevate its importance throughout its system and the broader Jewish community.
 JFNA is committed to increasing the quantity and quality of professional leadership at every level, planning for succession, and developing and retaining excellent professional talent as individuals grow in their professional careers.